 Property values are determined by qualified valuers comparing each property to the recent sales figures of similar properties in the neighbourhood.
-Key factors taken into account are location, land size, type of improvement and condition; and/or use.
+The key factors are location, land size, type of improvement and condition; and / or use.

 The Valuer General of Victoria is responsible for reviewing the total valuation of each municipality for accuracy before certifying that the valuations are true and correct.
 Valuations are conducted using Best Practice Guidelines formulated and published by the Valuer General Victoria.